 Frequently Asked Questions

 All psychologists are legally required to be registered with the national registration board, the Psychology Board of Australia.
 This means that they must be competent and follow a strict Code of Conduct.
 Not all counsellors or therapists are registered psychologists.
 Seeing someone who is registered ensures you receive high quality ethical treatment.
 (APS)*.
-At Balanced Health, our psychologists have at least six years of extensive training, including research, theory and practical experience in psychology.
-As a result, we are well placed to assist you deal with your issues and improve your wellbeing.
+At Balanced Health, our Clinical Psychologists have at least eight years of extensive training, including research, theory and practical experience in clinical psychology.
+As a result, we are well placed to assist you deal with your issues and improve your wellbeing and adjustment.

 2. What issues can psychology help?

-Psychology sessions can be helpful for individuals and or couples, suffering from a variety of personal or relationship problems.
-Seeing a psychologist can assist in clarifying issues and provide you with strategies to help increase your emotional well-being.
+Clinical Psychology sessions can be helpful for individuals and or couples, suffering from a variety of personal or relationship problems.
+Seeing a Clinical Psychologist can assist in clarifying issues and provide you with strategies to help increase your emotional well-being.

-3. What type of counselling is offered at Balanced Health Psychology & Counselling?
+3. What type of Psychological Therapy is offered at Balanced Health Psychology & Counselling?

-Psychologists at Balanced Health offer various types of therapies including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT) and Interpersonal Therapy (IPT).
-We offer counselling to adolescents, adults, and couples.
+Clinical Psychologists at Balanced Health, offer various types of therapies including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), and Interpersonal Therapy (IPT).
+We offer therapy to adolescents, adults, and couples.

 4. Are your services confidential?